the-watchmaker/typingbrain/README.md

 Downloadable dApps desktop apps are:

 - Easy to run.
-No need to clone -> set up environment -> run it locally -> visit localhost:3000
+No need to clone -> install dependency -> set up environment -> run it locally -> visit localhost:3000
 - It's yours.
 Keep it.
+If it's on the server, it might go down one day.